janoside/password-helper/README.md

 Password Helper
 ===============

-A set of simple tools for managing passwords.
-Generate new random passwords and encrypt/decrypt passwords in your browser.
+A set of simple tools for managing passwords in your browser.

 Functions
 * Generate new random passwords